-We get to change certain outward aspects of our personality that we’re not happy with.
-By changing certain aspects, we strengthen our soul traits that allows us to become more well-rounded individuals.
+We do get to change certain outward aspects of our personality that we’re not happy with.
+By changing certain aspects, we strengthen our soul traits that allow us to become more well-rounded individuals.
 It’s not enough for us to rely on our environment, or our early influences and put everything down to our early life.

-That’s a cop-out because we can change the way we look at our experiences, that is our choice.
-That where we were angry, we can work on the anger, that where we’re self-absorbed, we can become come less self-absorbed, more outward looking and helpful.
+It’s a cop-out because we can change the way we look at our experiences, we have a choice.
+That where we’re angry, we can work on our anger, that where we’re self-absorbed, we can become less self-absorbed, more outward looking and helpful.

-Our personality type is something we’re born with and that doesn’t change because that comes from the soul.
+Our personality type is something we’re born with and doesn’t change because that comes from the soul.
 We just have to want to change, to become better people.